anon-blue/anon.blue/README.txt

 e so many voices in teh voice.
-Voiced in the void.whrtwrthwhtrrhtrthrwtgive than ks to your parents. come one people stop wirring all over my shit. ive worked ha rd thfor this .................................................................w ere am i?ood lord i cannot wait to get thr fuck out of this place and just got h ome@    crap! i lost my underwear!                                       here
+Voiced in the void.whrtwrthwhtrrhtrthrwtgive than ks to your parents. come one people stop wirring all over my shit. ive worked ha rd thfor this .................................................................w ere am i?       •••••••••••••••••••••••••listen to the bohemian grove - for once in my whrap! i lost my underwear!                                       here
                  foreach(item in items) { } shiit for( int i = 0; i < 666; i++)
-{ std::cout << ""SATAN!""; }t to kill my self little ni=sldnkjfjsdkjflsdjfsldjfl
+{ std::cout << ""SATAN!""; }
-oasijfdsdfiuhghgsvn jvn

                         kjnkjbjn bheart ,<3,#KJNAKJZ

                                                     for ( var i = 0; array.lengt
-h
+h                                               go for golddofiajspdofijpaoisjdf poisjdapfoijaspdoifjapsoidfjpoaisdjfpoiasdjfpoiasdjfpoiadsjf